Scaling Content with AI Without Tanking Quality (2026)

 - Internal links use absolute paths starting with /

-- External links → original source + publication date
+- External links point to the original source plus its publication date

 - At least 3 internal links to existing articles per piece